 The Seed that comes out of the World:

 The Seed that comes out of the World #3.
-The Signet Ring of Adonai (the LORD) is the authority to rule over all the earth (cf. our document, “Messiah in Purim“).
+The Signet Ring of God is the authority to rule over all the earth (cf. our document, “Messiah in Purim“).

-In the case of the Messiah alone, this providential authority includes the anointing of the Spiritof the Holy One.
+In the case of the Messiah alone this providential authority includes the anointing of the Spirit of the Holy One.
 The Messiah is the one upon whom the Spirit abides forever.
 The heavenly Messiah may give the Indwelling Presence of the Spirit of the Holy One to anyone he chooses.
-The gift of the Holy Spirit brings about a miraculous transformation that ultimately makes one a perfect new creation on the day of the resurrection of the righteous ones.
+The gift of the Holy Spirit brings about a miraculous transformation that ultimately makes one a perfect new creation on the day of the resurrection of the righteous.

 Power to Restore Israel:

-The one who possesses the Signet Ring of Adonai, the Messiah, has the power to bring about the fulfillment of all of God’s promises to the patriarchs and King David, to fully restore the kingdom of Israel.
-The Message of the Signet Ring of *Haggai was directed through Zerubbabel; who was the governor of Judah at the time the prophecy was received, 24 Kislev, December 18, 520 BCE.
+The one who possesses the Signet Ring of God has the power to bring about the fulfillment of all of God’s promises to the patriarchs and King David; the power and authority to fully restore the kingdom of Israel.
+The message of the Signet Ring of God by *Haggai was directed through Zerubbabel.
+He was the governor of Judah at the time the prophecy was delivered on 24 Kislev, December 18, 520 BCE.

-*Haggai (חגי) from the Hebrew word “chag,” (חג-festival, holiday, feast) literally “My Festival” indicates the prophet was likely born on one of the festivals of Israael)
+*Haggai (חגי) from the Hebrew word “chag,” (חג-festival, holiday, feast) literally “My Festival” indicates the prophet was likely born on one of the festivals of Israel.

-Zerubbabel was chosen to receive the promise of Adonai to restore the Davidic kingdom because he was a member of the royal blood line of the great king.
-However, the ultimate recipient of the Message was not Zerubbabel (the Seed that comes out of the World) alone but his descendant the Messiah Yeshua ben Yosef ben David.
-The prophecy of 24 Kislev (delivered on Chanukkah Eve) was delivered over three hundred years before Chanukkah was even instituted.
-This indicates along with two other revelations of Haggai (delivered on Elul 1, August 29, 520 BCE and 21 Tishri, October 17, 520 BCE) the following:
+Zerubbabel was chosen to receive the promise of God to restore the Davidic kingdom because he was a member of the royal blood line of the great king.
+However, the ultimate recipient of the Message was not Zerubbabel—the Seed that comes out of the World—alone but his descendant the Messiah Yeshua ben Yosef ben David.
+The prophecy of 24 Kislev delivered on Chanukkah Eve was delivered over three hundred years before Chanukkah was even instituted.
+This indicates along with two other revelations of Haggai, Elul 1, August 29, 520 BCE and 21 Tishri, October 17, 520 BCE, conveys the following seven facts:

 First, the Messiah will inspire the people of Israel to build a final Temple in Israel (in the millennial kingdom) for His glorious Presence to dwell in.
 The Spirit of God will not just dwell in His building – the Temple but His Spirit will dwell within the hearts and souls of His people as well.